KwaiVGI/LivePortrait/readme.md

 And many more amazing contributions from our community!

 ## Acknowledgements 💐
-We would like to thank the contributors of [FOMM](https://github.com/AliaksandrSiarohin/first-order-model), [Open Facevid2vid](https://github.com/zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis), [SPADE](https://github.com/NVlabs/SPADE), [InsightFace](https://github.com/deepinsight/insightface) repositories, for their open research and contributions.
+We would like to thank the contributors of [FOMM](https://github.com/AliaksandrSiarohin/first-order-model), [Open Facevid2vid](https://github.com/zhanglonghao1992/One-Shot_Free-View_Neural_Talking_Head_Synthesis), [SPADE](https://github.com/NVlabs/SPADE), [InsightFace](https://github.com/deepinsight/insightface) and [X-Pose](https://github.com/IDEA-Research/X-Pose?tab=readme-ov-file) repositories, for their open research and contributions.

 ## Citation 💖
 If you find LivePortrait useful for your research, welcome to 🌟 this repo and cite our work using the following BibTeX: